mokagio/mokacoding/metallo/src/posts/2021-04-29-scenario-builders-in-swift.md

 let (medicalBackend, doctor, patient) = ScenarioBuilder().withPatientAge(10).build()
 ```

+Notice the signal to noise ratio of this syntax compared to the initial example.
+All the irrelevant information is hidden away inside `ScenarioBuilder`.

 To appreciate the value of this approach, imagine how much setup work this would spare you if you had to write five, ten, thirty more tests that required a consistent starting state for the medical system.

-The main difference between this approach and extracting the logic in a dedicated function is its composability.
+A key difference between this approach and extracting the logic in a dedicated function is composability.
-Once you went through the effort of setting up the Scenario Builder, adding additional variations to the scenario is relatively cheap.
+Once you've gone through the effort of setting up the Scenario Builder, adding additional variations to the scenario is relatively cheap.

 ```swift
 ScenarioBuilder()